mtsknn/mtsknn.fi/content/index.md

 I'm a web developer from Oulu, Finland.

-Here's a collection of my wildest adventures in the unnecessarily complex world of web development.
+Here's a collection of my wildest adventures involving computers, cats and dragons. 🐱‍🐉

 New blog post every now and then!